Action-Sufficient Goal Representations: Abstract

 \section{Abstract}

-Hierarchical policies in offline goal-conditioned reinforcement learning (GCRL) addresses long-horizon tasks by decomposing control into high-level subgoal planning and low-level action execution.
+In offline goal-conditioned reinforcement learning (GCRL), hierarchical approaches decompose long-horizon tasks into high-level subgoal prediction and low-level action execution.
 A critical design choice in such architectures is the goal representation—the compressed encoding of goals that serves as the interface between these levels.
-Existing approaches commonly derive goal representations while learning value functions, implicitly assuming that preserving information sufficient for value estimation is adequate for optimal control.
-We show that this assumption can fail, even when the value estimation is exact, as such representations may collapse goal states that need to be differentiated for action learning.
-To address this, we introduce an information-theoretic framework that defines \textit{action sufficiency}, a condition on goal representations necessary for optimal action selection.
-We prove that value sufficiency does not imply action sufficiency and empirically verify that the latter is more strongly associated with control success in a discrete environment.
-We further demonstrate that standard log-loss training of low-level policies naturally induces action-sufficient representations.
-Our experimental results a popular benchmark demonstrate that our actor-derived representations consistently outperform representations learned via value estimation.
+Existing methods derive this representation from value learning, implicitly assuming that information sufficient for value estimation is adequate for optimal action prediction.
+We show that this assumption can fail even under exact value estimation, as such representations may collapse goals requiring distinct optimal actions.
+To address this, we introduce \textit{action sufficiency}, an information-theoretic condition on goal representations necessary for optimal action prediction.
+We prove that value sufficiency, the preservation of sufficient information for value estimation, does not imply action sufficiency and empirically verify that the latter is more strongly associated with control success in a discrete environment.
+We further demonstrate that an actor-based representation, naturally induced by standard log-likelihood training of the low-level policy, is approximately action-sufficient.
+Empirically, our actor-based representations consistently outperform representations learned via value function estimation.